aquaMetrics/aquaman/README.md

 ## Area Assessment

-This basic example which shows you how to calculate mixing zone from IQI input data:
+This basic example shows you how to calculate mixing zone from IQI input
+data:

 ``` r
 library(aquaman)